 The Panasonic Lumix DC-S5 is a mirrorless interchangeable lens camera that was revealed to the public in September 2020 and is equipped with a full frame sensor.
 It offers a resolution of 24 megapixel.

 Is the Panasonic S5 a good camera?
-The S5 has a Camera Elo of 2990.
-This rating puts the S5 among the top 10 percent of all mirrorless interchangeable lens cameras.
+The S5 has a Camera Elo of 3057.
+This very strong rating puts it among the elite group of camera grand masters.
+The S5 ranks among the top 10 percent of all mirrorless interchangeable lens cameras.
 In terms of its sensor size category (full frame cameras), the S5 ranks among the top 20 percent.

 |Mirrorless system camera|